Rav4s/Programming-Merit-Badge/README.md

 # Programming-Merit-Badge

 This repository contains sample code for requirements 5a, 5b, and 5c of the Programming Merit Badge.
-The main folder has the Android App code for 5c.
-The C++ folder has the code for 5a.
-The python script is for 5b.
+The main folder contains kotlin code for an Android App.
+The ProgrammingMB C++ folder contains C++ code for a simple currency converter program.
+The PythonScriptForGarageDoor.py file contains Python code for a Raspberry Pi garage door controller.